iw-tom/policies/ISO-27001/antipiracy/readme.md

 ## Overview

-Infinity Works is committed to ensuring that all software within the scope of the policy is fully licensed for the purpose for which it is being used.
-It is recognised that both deliberate and non-deliberate use of unlicensed software is a serious breach of intellectual property rights and could expose Infinity Works to substantial fines, physical attack on IT systems through the inadvertent introduction of viruses and loss of reputation.
+Opus Works is committed to ensuring that all software within the scope of the policy is fully licensed for the purpose for which it is being used.
+It is recognised that both deliberate and non-deliberate use of unlicensed software is a serious breach of intellectual property rights and could expose Opus Works to substantial fines, physical attack on IT systems through the inadvertent introduction of viruses and loss of reputation.

 ## Purpose

 The purpose of this policy is to ensure that:
-* All software used by Infinity Works staff is correctly licensed;
+* All software used by Opus Works staff is correctly licensed;
-* All software used on equipment owned or leased by Infinity Works is correctly licensed;
+* All software used on equipment owned or leased by Opus Works is correctly licensed;
-* Software licensed by Infinity Works is not copied or otherwise used outside of the scope of the licence agreement.
+* Software licensed by Opus Works is not copied or otherwise used outside of the scope of the licence agreement.
-* To raise awareness of the need for correct software licensing throughout Infinity Works
+* To raise awareness of the need for correct software licensing throughout Opus Works

 ## Scope

 This policy applies to:
-* All Infinity Works Consulting employees and contractors.
+* All Opus Works Consulting employees and contractors.
-* All computerised equipment capable of running software where these systems are owned by Infinity Works.
+* All computerised equipment capable of running software where these systems are owned by Opus Works.

 ## Policy